On the local uniqueness of steady states for the Vlasov-Poisson system: Introduction

 With respect to their result, here we have different assumptions and results.
 These are motivated by the following:

-\begin{itemize} \item Since the Vlasov-Poisson system \eqref{gvp} is Hamiltonian, given an initial condition $f_0$ its evolution $f_t$ under the Vlasov-Poisson system will also be in the same equimesurability class.
-However, while Hamiltonian maps and measure preserving maps coincide in 2-dimension, they are very different in higher dimension (for instance, Hamiltonian maps preserve the symplectic structure).
+\begin{itemize} \item Since the Vlasov-Poisson system \eqref{gvp} is Hamiltonian, given an initial condition $f_0$, its evolution $f_t$ under the Vlasov-Poisson system will also be in the same equimesurability class.
+However, while Hamiltonian maps and measure preserving maps coincide in 2-dimension, they are very different in higher dimensions (for instance, Hamiltonian maps preserve the symplectic structure).
 Because solutions to the $3$D Vlasov-Poisson systems describe a Hamiltonian evolution of particles in the phase-space $\mathbb R^3\times\mathbb R^3$, there is no natural reason in this context why there should be only one stationary state in the same equimeasurability class.
 In particular, as already observed before, stationary solutions of \eqref{gvp} correspond to critical points of $\mathcal H$ with respect to variations of $\bar f$ generated by Hamiltonian flows, and not with respect to arbitrary measure preserving variations.
-This is why we need to look at functions $f$ that can be connected to $\bar f$ via a Hamiltonian flow, namely $f=\bar f_1^H$ for some $H$. \item The smallness assumption on $\|\nabla^r H\|_{L^2}$ is natural, and actually weaker than the one in \cite{CS}, since smallness there is measured in the $C^\infty$ topology. \item As already mentioned before, the assumption on $Bar_x({\bar f_1^H})$ is not fundamental: one could easily remove it by replacing it with $H-H_0$, where $H_0$ corresponds to a translation in the phase space (multiplied by a suitable cut-off function, to make it compactly supported).
-What is more essential is our assumption $H \in A_k$, and it is unclear at the moment how to remove it.
-It is our plan to address this issue in a future work. \end{itemize}
+This is why we need to look at functions $f$ that can be connected to $\bar f$ via a Hamiltonian flow, namely $f=\bar f_1^H$ for some $H$. \item The smallness assumption on $\|\nabla^r H\|_{L^2}$ is natural, and actually weaker than the one in \cite{CS}, since smallness there is measured in the $C^\infty$ topology.
+We note that we did not try to optimize the value of $r$, which we chose to be equal to $22$ for our proof to work, but that can can probably be optimized further.
+However, improving this number is not the emphasis here.
+In addition, as explained before, the assumption of compact support of $H$ in the definition of $\mathcal{N}_\eps^{k}$ is not restrictive, since $\bar f_1^H$ does not depend on the behaviour of $H$ outside a large ball. \item As mentioned before, the assumption on ${\rm Bar}_x({\bar f_1^H})$ is not fundamental: one could remove it by replacing it with $H-H_0$, where $H_0$ corresponds to a translation in the phase space (multiplied by a suitable cut-off function, to make it compactly supported).
+What is more essential is our assumption $H \in \mathcal{A}_k$, that one would like to replace with $H \not\in Inv_{\bar f}$.
+Unfortunately, it is unclear to us how to remove it. \end{itemize}

 The goal of the next section is to prove our main theorem.